Chart Color Schemes

 Infrastructure

-Augustine Heights - Brookwater has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Augustine Heights - Brookwater has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects likely impacting the area.
-Key projects include Greater Springfield Master Planned Community, Opossum Creek Parklands Upgrade, Darra to Springfield Transport Corridor, and Southern Resource Recovery and Recycling Facility - Redbank Plains.
-The following list details those likely most relevant.
+Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
+AreaSearch has identified 23 such projects likely to affect this particular region.
+Notable ones include Greater Springfield Master Planned Community, Darra to Springfield Transport Corridor, Southern Resource Recovery and Recycling Facility - Redbank Plains, and Opossum Creek Parklands Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.